 Croydon Sailing Club is an official RYA Training Centre offering a number of opportunities for adult (18+) non-sailors to learn to sail on our official RYA Level 1 courses.
 Existing sailors can improve their skills on our official RYA Level 2 course and those out of practice sailors can get back on the water via informal refresher days.

-A section on frequently asked questions and links to RYA training videos will be added shortly as you can appreciate we are busy preparing to re-start sailing from 29th March so thank you for your patience.
+A section on frequently asked questions and links to RYA training videos will be added shortly.
+We are busy preparing to re-start sailing from 29th March so thank you for your patience.

-We are aware that there is a latent demand from adults who want to learn to sail and we will endeavour to offer as many courses as possible; however given the reduced numbers permitted on courses (6) and some volunteer instructors not being able to working safely with small groups; we may not be able meet the demand.
+We are aware that there is a latent demand from adults who want to learn to sail and we will endeavour to offer as many courses as possible; however given the reduced numbers permitted on courses (6), we may not be able meet the demand.

 Level 2 courses will be arranged in the Autumn when possible.